Rome Transportation

 Rome Cruise Terminal can also be reached from Civitavecchia Train Station with the local Argo buses.
 If you are carrying a lot of luggage, this may not be a good idea.

-For those leaving from the port to Rome by train, buy the BIRG Ticket (5 zones).
+For those leaving from the port for Rome by train, buy the BIRG Ticket (5 zones).
 For €12, it allows unlimited trips in all public transport, from Civitavecchia Station to Rome from the time of validation until midnight.
 The BIRG can be purchased at the station.

 We do not recommend driving to/from the cruise port unless you know the region well.
 If you do, park in one of the three available car parks and take a free shuttle from there to the port.